dariotoman/website/_pages/teaching/eco368/eco_368_reading_papers/reading_papers_slides.md

 - A layman can identify that the images you've just seen are important.
 - An **art historian** can tell you much more:
-    * The artist  <!-- .element: class="fragment" data-fragment-index="2" -->
+    * The artist  <!-- .element: class="fragment" data-fragment -->
-    * The movement/style  <!-- .element: class="fragment" data-fragment-index="1" -->
+    * The movement/style  <!-- .element: class="fragment" data-fragment -->
-    * The inspiration/influences of the artist
+    * The inspiration/influences of the artist <!-- .element: class="fragment" data-fragment -->
-    * The techniques used
+    * The techniques used <!-- .element: class="fragment" data-fragment -->
-    * The symbolism
+    * The symbolism <!-- .element: class="fragment" data-fragment -->
-    * Who was inspired by it
+    * Who was inspired by it <!-- .element: class="fragment" data-fragment -->
-    * Why we should care!
+    * Why we should care! <!-- .element: class="fragment" data-fragment -->

 ----